-- an increase in defaults on loan payments from our customers who may not be able to meet payment obligations, which may lead to an increase in delinquency ratios and a deterioration in asset quality, resulting in increased charge-offs, higher provisioning and reduced interest and fee income; - decreases or increases in interest rates worldwide (see "-An increase in interest rates would decrease the value of our debt securities portfolio and raise our funding costs while reducing loan demand and the repayment ability of our borrowers, which could adversely affect us"); - depreciation of the Won against major foreign currencies, which may increase our costs in servicing foreign currency-denominated debt and result in foreign exchange losses (see "-Unfavorable changes in the global financial markets could adversely affect our results of operations and financial condition"); - impairments in the fair value of our investments in companies that may be adversely affected by the pandemic; - disruption in the normal operations of our business resulting from the contraction of the disease by our employees or customers, which may necessitate our employees to be quarantined and/or our offices or branches to be temporarily shut down; and - disruption resulting from the necessity for social distancing, including, for example, temporary arrangements for employees to work remotely, which may lead to a reduction in labor productivity.
+- an increase in defaults on loan payments from our customers who may not be able to meet payment obligations, which may lead to an increase in delinquency ratios and a deterioration in asset quality, resulting in increased charge-offs, higher provisioning and reduced interest and fee income; - decreases in interest rates followed by recent increases in interest rates worldwide (see "-An increase in interest rates would decrease the value of our debt securities portfolio and raise our funding costs while reducing loan demand and the repayment ability of our borrowers, which could adversely affect us"); - depreciation of the Won against major foreign currencies, which may increase our costs in servicing foreign currency-denominated debt and result in foreign exchange losses (see "-Unfavorable changes in the global financial markets could adversely affect our results of operations and financial condition"); - impairments in the fair value of our investments in companies that may be adversely affected by the pandemic; - disruption in the normal operations of our business resulting from the contraction of the disease by our employees or customers, which may necessitate our employees to be quarantined and/or our offices or branches to be temporarily shut down; and - disruption resulting from the necessity for social distancing, including, for example, temporary arrangements for employees to work remotely, which may lead to a reduction in labor productivity.

-Such risks have had a negative impact on our results of operations in 2021 and may continue to do so in the future, but it is not possible to predict the duration or the full magnitude of the overall harm that may result from the COVID-19 outbreak in the long term.
+The impact of the COVID-19 outbreak had a negative impact on our results of operations in 2022 and may continue to do so in the future, but it is not possible to predict the duration or the full magnitude of the overall harm that may result from the COVID-19 outbreak in the long term.

 In addition, in response to the outbreak, Korean financial regulatory authorities, including the Financial Services Commission and the Financial Supervisory Service, have adopted policies for Korean banks to provide relief or assistance to customers.
 For example, the Korean government has implemented policies to extend loan terms and defer payments on interest and principal with respect to certain borrowers.
 In particular, in April 2020, the Korean government established the "COVID-19 SME and Small Merchant Financial Support Program" for small- and medium-sized enterprises and small merchants that are in good standing and have been negatively impacted by the COVID-19 pandemic (which excludes consumer loans and loans relating to the sale or leasing of real estate).
-As of December 31, 2021, our total loans (including payment guarantees) subject to such program amounted to \(\forall 2,596\) billion.
-Although the program was originally scheduled to expire in September 2021, it has been extended four times and is currently expected to end in September 2022.
-However, the Korean government has signaled that the program's expected termination date is subject to change based on discussions with affected financial institutions after on a comprehensive review of the following factors at the time: (i) the current state of the pandemic, (ii) the conditions of the Korean economy and (iii) the stability of the financial industry.
-For further information regarding our exposure to such loan deferment program, see Note 3 of the notes to our consolidated financial statements included elsewhere in this annual report.
+As of December 31, 2022, our total loans (including payment guarantees) subject to this program amounted to \(\forall \)2,177 billion.
+Although the program was originally scheduled to expire in September 2021, it has been extended four times before being terminated in September 2022.